LifeBogger presents the Full Story of a Midfield Engine best known by the Nickname; ‘Bakoko’.

-It didn’t take long before he observe he could take care of himself more off the pitch.
+It didn’t take long before he observed he could take care of himself more off the pitch.
 On the pitch, he became a regular starter for Monaco, helping the club win the league 1 title in the 2016/2017 season.

 Today, Bakayoko has finally matured.
 He has put his combination of power and vision in central midfield to good use.

-Bakayoko has been compared to Yaya Touré due to his strong all-round qualities of pace, intelligent reading of the game, ability to intercept passes and accomplished tackling, passing and dribbling.
+Bakayoko has been compared to Yaya Touré due to his strong all-around qualities of pace, intelligent reading of the game, ability to intercept passes and accomplished tackling, passing and dribbling.
 His most important quality is his physicality and athleticism.

 He is a specialist in the defensive midfield role.
-His ability to break up attacks and making driving forward runs was something only two players (Gabi and Danny Drinkwater) achieved more in the 2016/2017 champions league season.
+His ability to break up attacks and make driving forward runs was something only two players (Gabi and Danny Drinkwater) achieved more in the 2016/2017 champions league season.

-Bakayoko’s mananger at Monaco, Leonardo Jardim, once said: “He wins a lot of balls, brings balance to the team.
+Bakayoko’s manager at Monaco, Leonardo Jardim, once said: “He wins a lot of balls, brings balance to the team.
 He passes the ball well and wins his duels.

-Of all the qualities he has, Bayoko’s toughness and ruggedness is right up there and that is his selling point.
+Of all the qualities he has, Bayoko’s toughness and ruggedness is right up there, and that is his selling point.

-Lot of people have asked why he wear a mask?… Now we give you the answer.
+A lot of people have asked why he wears a mask?… Now we will give you the answer.